buhrmi/buhrmi/README.md

 ## Hi there 👋

-I'm a web developer and am currently planning my [streamer debut](https://twitch.tv/buhrmitv) because the world does not have enough streamers.
+I'm a web developer and am currently planning my [Twitch debut](https://twitch.tv/buhrmitv) because the world does not have enough Twitch streamers.

 ## Current projects